GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Having a system architect is the most important single step toward conceptual integrity.
-After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
+> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
 >
-> ~ *Fred Brooks*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts